Nexis-Network/homepage/content/docs/guides/stepzen.md

       uri: YOUR_NEON_DSN?user=YOUR_NEON_USERNAME&password=YOUR_NEON_PASSWORD&options=project=YOUR_NEON_PROJECT_ID&sslmode=require
 ```

 As shown above, you need to append `&options=project=YOUR_NEON_PROJECT_ID` to the `uri` connection string.
-This is needed to establish a secure connection to the Exzo Network database.
-The `project` option is the ID of the project in Exzo Network.
-You can find the project ID in the Exzo Network Console under **Settings** or in the URL of your project.
+This is needed to establish a secure connection to the Nexis Network database.
+The `project` option is the ID of the project in Nexis Network.
+You can find the project ID in the Nexis Network Console under **Settings** or in the URL of your project.

-The next section explores the GraphQL API to see how the connection between the Exzo Network Postgres database and StepZen works.
+The next section explores the GraphQL API to see how the connection between the Nexis Network Postgres database and StepZen works.

 ## Explore the GraphQL API